Jdka1/KanjiNet/README.md

 If you have improvements for data processing, training, or architecture please feel free to submit a pull request, any changes are welcome!

 Next steps:
-- [x] Apply random perspective transformation to training images for unconstrained recognition of distorted characters
+- [x] Apply random perspective transformation to training images for upsampling and unconstrained recognition of distorted characters
 - [ ] Add segmentation and RNN to model for multi-character prediction

 ## License